 Ways to Participate Now

 Northern California Art of Hosting Dojo: The Participatory Leadership Dojo is a place to get inspired, hone skills, share new learnings, and generate collaborations to serve people and communities!
 Rooted in the growing practice of the Art of Hosting, we are creating in California a unique approach to this impactful work.

 Art of Hosting Trainings These are events posted on the main Art of Hosting website.
 They are not specific to Transition efforts, but emphasize the needed participatory nature of leadership.

 Trainings For Transition Leaders and Activists

-With appreciation for a grant from The Threshold Foundation, and administration by The Meadowlark Institute, we are creating events to help weave together more people translocally from Transition and other related movements.
-These are three-day trainings to strengthen participative leadership skills needed to shift ourselves and communities around the planet in change.
-These are also customized events to connect others in sustainability efforts.
+With appreciation for a grant from The Threshold Foundation, and administration by The Meadowlark Institute, we created three events to help weave together more people translocally from Transition and other related movements.
+These were three-day trainings to strengthen participative leadership skills needed to shift ourselves and communities around the planet in change.
+These were also customized events to connect others in sustainability efforts.